tp81/cytopacq/README.md

 # Cytopacq Docker version
-This is a version of [`cytopacq`](https://cbia.fi.muni.cz/research/simulations/cytopacq.html) developed by the CBIA in Brno, Czech Republic, that has been containerized to be run with `docker` or `singularity`.
+This is a version of [`cytopacq`](https://cbia.fi.muni.cz/research/simulations/cytopacq.html) developed by the CBIA in Brno, Czech Republic, that has been containerized to be run with `docker` or `apptainer`.

 It contains all the defaults modules and can be run in the following way: